-Date: August 7th, 2017 Location: Milne Inlet, Nunavut
+Date: Location: Participants: August 7th, 2017 Milne Inlet, Nunavut Per attached Training Rosters

 The detailed goals and objectives of this exercise are outlined in the accompanying document entitled "MILNE INLET OIL SPILL RESPONSE EXERCISE PLAN - August 2017"

 The effectiveness of the Oil Pollution Emergency Plan (OPEP) plan is validated though the 3 year cyclical exercise program.
 The results of scheduled exercises, information gathered from operations or actual spills and the lessons learned are documented and are an important element in the periodic plan review.
 The exercise conducted prior to the bulk fuel transfer satisfies the following exercise elements: